101ta28/ft_memo/README.md

-# Website
+# FT_Memo

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is 42 memo.

 ### Installation